x

 Screenshot from Pinkerton's body camera video, a moment after Bunch retrieved a set of car keys.

-Bunch walks around to the rear of his truck and says, "right there, buddy," apparently pointing at what the news release states is a disabled veteran license plate.
-Pinkerton replies "I don't (expletive) care, it's not on there," apparently referring to some other location on the vehicle.
+Bunch walks around to the rear of his truck and says, "Right there, buddy," apparently pointing at the disabled veteran license plate.
+Pinkerton replies, "I don't (expletive) care, it's not on there," apparently referring to some other location on the vehicle.
 He then turns and walks back toward the pickup truck cab, and the video ends.

 The lawsuit was separately filed in June 2022.
 The jury awarded Bunch $925,000 in noneconomic damages and $260,000 in punitive damages.